PaymentFusion/paymentfusion.github.io/_posts/2020-06-10-Transaction_Broker_v1.55.0.md

 This release adds features and improves support for healthcare data.

 #### New features
+* Supports healthcare transactions for card-not-present transactions.
+  * The healthcare object is now available on **POST** `/transactions/process/card`.
 * Read transaction response now includes healthcare data.
 * `is_healthcare` is set to false for transactions using payment devices running PFTA—Telium, or via USAePay gateway.
   * Support for the healthcare vertical is not available on USAePay.